buccaneerai/note-window-consumer/performance/2023-05-01/OpenWound/i.md

 #### INTRO
-Patient presents with a stab wound in the left arm from an accident while changing the air filter in their furnace.
+The patient accidentally stabbed their left arm while trying to change the air filter in their furnace.

 #### CC
-Stab wound in left arm
+Accidental stab wound

 #### HPI
-The patient accidentally stabbed themselves in the left arm while trying to change the air filter in their furnace using a screwdriver.
-The incident occurred last night at 8pm.
+The patient accidentally stabbed themselves in the left forearm with a not-so-clean screwdriver while trying to change the air filter in their furnace.
+The incident occurred last night at around 8pm.
 The wound bled a lot, and the patient used alcohol to clean it up.
 The patient's wife suggested coming in for a possible tetanus shot, as the patient hasn't had one in years or decades.
-The patient applied Neosporin and a bandaid to the wound.
+The patient applied Neosporin and a bandaid to the wound, and fortunately, they are not experiencing any numbness or tingling in their hand.

 #### ROS
-- gastrointestinal: [true] abdominal pain
 - neurological: [false] numbness
+- constitutional: [false] fever
 - constitutional: [false] chills
 - gastrointestinal: [false] nausea
+- gastrointestinal: [false] vomiting

 #### Past Medical History
 - NONE